peertecho/example-pear-react-hypercore-js/README.md

 # Run
 - Open two apps, e.g. run `npm run dev` in two terminals
 - On the first app,
-  - click Create topic
+  - click Start writer
-  - wait for topic created with a topic key
+  - wait for core created with a core key
 - On the second app
-  - copy the above topic key into the Join topic input box
+  - copy the above core key into the reader input box
-  - click Join topic
+  - click Start reader
-  - wait for topic joined
+  - wait for started
-- On any app, send a message in an app, the other app will receive it
+- Go back to first app, send a message, the second app will receive it